eveith/wzann/README.md

 Until this milestone is reached, i.e., for every 0.MINOR release, expect a breaking change.
 Patchlevel increments (i.e., 0.MINOR.PATCH) do not break the API, and only fix bugs or add functionality in a backwards-compatible manner.

+Development happens in Github.
+Here, the `master` branch tracks the stable development (which you can check out, which will compile, and where all tests will pass).
+Releases are made from the `master` branch.
+Current development commits will be made to `devel`.
+This is the top of development, and no stability whatsoever is guranteed.
+The source code in this branch may not even compile!

+Patches and pull requests are always welcome.

 ## Roadmap